microsoft/pxt-microbit/docs/types/buffer/using-buffers.md

 })
 ```

-Later we can upload the file to the laptop computer by pressing the **B** button:
+Later, we can upload the file to the laptop computer by pressing the **B** button:

 ```typescript-ignore
 let dataReady = false;